nishantparhi/KeyHack/README.md

 	'python KeyHack.py'

-Please use this scirtp in a good way.
+Please use this script in a good way.
 I am not responsible for your actions.